parsleyhealth/recruiting/support-engineer/README.md

 ## Goal

 The goal of this exercise is to see how you might approach handling a support request with some basic debugging.
-It the asks you to apply a bit of best practices by fixing the problem and providing some simple tests to ensure the bug doesn't happen again.

 ## Prompt